 - Those with high oxidative stress (athletes, highly stressed individuals)

-- Anyone seeking the most potent natural antioxidant
+- Anyone seeking a high-polyphenol antioxidant supplement

 - Biohackers optimizing cellular health